 During the COVID-19 pandemic, allpay specifically designed a Prepaid card programme to support councils who wanted to disburse funds to those experiencing hardship as a result of the outbreak.
-With a set of pre-defined limits, configuration, and the ability to fast-track a programme approval, allpay could make these programmes live and operational within two weeks of receiving instruction.
+With a set of pre-defined limits, configuration, and the ability to fast-track a programme approval, allpay could make these programmes live and operational within eight to nine weeks of receiving instruction.

-Reducing the cost and administration of paying out funds, allpay’s Prepaid solution streamlines accounting efficiency for organisations and offers cardholders banking lite features, including direct debits and standing orders.
-The application of prepaid programs is expanding rapidly.
+Reducing the cost and administration of paying out funds, allpay’s Prepaid solution streamlines accounting efficiency for organisations and can offer cardholders features such as direct debits and standing orders.
+The application of Prepaid programs is expanding rapidly.

 To learn how new Prepaid solutions can increase your payments offerings and market opportunities, click here.